-- Whole Building Life-Cycle Assessment (WBLCA): A technique to assess environmental impacts associated with the stages of a product's life.
-A cradle-to-grave WBLCA assesses the following stages: raw material extraction through materials processing, manufacture, distribution, use, repair and maintenance, and disposal or recycling). - Environmental categories: Global warming potential (kg CO2-eq), depletion of stratospheric ozone (kg CFC-11-eq), acidification of land and water sources in (kg SO2-eq), eutrophication (kg PO4 3--eq), formation of tropospheric ozone in (kg ethene-eq) and depletion on non-renewable energy resources (MJ).
+- Whole Building Life-Cycle Assessment (WBLCA): A technique to assess environmental impacts associated with the stages of a product's life. - Environmental categories: Global warming potential (kg CO2-eq), depletion of stratospheric ozone (kg CFC-11-eq), acidification of land and water sources in (kg SO2-eq), eutrophication (kg PO4 3--eq), formation of tropospheric ozone in (kg ethene-eq) and depletion on non-renewable energy resources (MJ).

-- Consult with experienced WBLCA practitioners with expertise in conducting WBLCA studies to guide projects in reducing embodied emissions from conceptual design to occupancy. - Ensure optimization of building life cycle impacts for at least 60 years and design for adaptability and disassembly to adapt to change over the years. - Explore lighter structural options like wood structures and choose low-carbon products with improved environmental performance. - Ensure structural material strengths are not generalized but optimized for different uses. - Incorporate compact and simple shape massing with thinner floor slabs to lower the embodied carbon of a building. - Do not build separate parking structures or have parking in the basement to reduce substantial materials in walls around the parking spaces. - Avoid using finish materials like flooring, ceiling or facades only for aesthetic function as it provides better maintenance access to installations and cabling. - Invest in durable and suitable windows and roofing materials. - Reduce waste through careful specification and buying with takeback agreements.
+- Consult with experienced WBLCA practitioners with expertise in conducting WBLCA studies to guide projects in reducing embodied emissions from conceptual design to occupancy. - Ensure optimization of building life cycle impacts for at least 60 years and design for adaptability and disassembly to adapt to change over the years. - Explore lighter structural options like wood structures and choose low-carbon products with improved environmental performance. - Ensure structural material strengths are not generalized but optimized for different uses. - Incorporate compact and simple shape massing with thinner floor slabs to lower the embodied carbon of a building. - Do not build separate parking structures or have parking in the basement to reduce substantial materials in walls around the parking spaces. - Reduce unnecessary finish materials, like flooring and ceiling products, where possible - Invest in durable and suitable windows and roofing materials to reduce emissions related to maintenance and replacement. - Reduce waste through careful specification and buying with takeback agreements.

-- UBC Sustainability provides information about UBC's LCA studies. - P+W Architects provides a primer on embodied carbon in buildings. - Athena Sustainable Materials Institute provides case studies using Impact Estimator. - The UBC Green Building Action Plan (GBAP) provides goals and policy resources for the Materials and Resources component area in residential buildings. - Life Cycle Assessment Practice to Estimate Embodied Carbon in Buildings by ZEBx provides whole-building life cycle assessment information. - UBC Whole Building Life Cycle Assessment Guidelines v1.0 provides guidelines for conducting whole building life-cycle analysis for proposed and baseline design.
+- UBC Sustainability provides information about UBC's LCA studies. - P+W Architects provides a primer on embodied carbon in buildings. - Athena Sustainable Materials Institute provides case studies using Impact Estimator. - The UBC Green Building Action Plan (GBAP) provides goals and policy resources for the Materials and Resources component area in residential buildings. - Life Cycle Assessment Practice to Estimate Embodied Carbon in Buildings by ZEBx provides whole-building life cycle assessment information. - UBC Whole Building Life Cycle Assessment Guidelines v1.1 provides guidelines for conducting whole building life-cycle analysis for proposed and baseline design.

-- WBLCA report and the submittals listed in the UBC Whole Building Life Cycle Assessment Guidelines v1.0 - A letter signed by the developer declaring credit requirements have been met.
+- WBLCA report and the submittals listed in the UBC Whole Building Life Cycle Assessment Guidelines v1.1 - A letter signed by the developer declaring credit requirements will be met.